partiql/partiql-lang-kotlin/docs/user/CLI.md

 **Note**: This implementation uses the [Default Credentials Provider](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html).
 Please see the link to determine how you can specify which account/profile to use.

 For example, let's say you have a DDB table called `users` with primary-key of `id`.
-If your AWS credentials are set correctly within `~/.aws/credentials`, you can perform the following:
+If your AWS credentials and configurations are set correctly, you can perform the following:
 ```shell
 PartiQL> query_ddb('SELECT * FROM users WHERE id = 0');
 ```